Smoked Boneless Beef Short Ribs

 What are Boneless Beef Short Ribs?

 Beef short ribs are available bone-in and boneless.
 Boneless beef short ribs are cut from the chuck or the plate areas of the cow, and, as the name describes, have been separated from the bone.
-They’re great to smoke and provide lots of meaty goodness that you can shred and enjoy just like to would any pulled pork or chicken recipe.
+They’re great to smoke and provide lots of meaty goodness that you can shred and enjoy just like you would any pulled pork or chicken recipe.

 Boneless beef short ribs can be hard to come by, but lately I’ve had good luck finding them at Costco.
-You might also be able to chat it up with your local butcher and get some boneless beef short ribs from them.
+You might even be able to chat it up with your local butcher and get some boneless beef short ribs from them.

 How to Smoke Boneless Beef Short Ribs